hertie-data-science-lab/ds01-infra/docs-user/core-concepts/README.md

 **Quick version:** Containers = temporary compute sessions.
 Workspace = permanent storage.
 Remove containers when done to free resources.

-**Read this if:** You're worried about losing work, or confused about container lifecycle.

 ### 3. Workspaces and Persistence